AaronRobinsonMSFT/DNNE/readme.md

-# .NET Native Exports
+# Native Exports for .NET

-Prototype supporting native exports for a .NET managed assembly.
+Prototype for a .NET managed assembly to expose a native export.

 This work is inspired by work in the [Xamarian][xamarin_embed_link] and [CoreRT][corert_feature_link] projects.